LC-Linkous/tinySA_python/README.md

 #### **Example 2: Plot using Scan Data and Frequencies**

-This example uses `scan()` to take a data measurement of data that DOES NOT need to been on the screen, unlike **Example 1** above.
+This example uses `scan()` to take a data measurement of data that DOES NOT need to be on the screen, unlike **Example 1** above.
 Then, the frequencies on the x-axis are calculated between the `start` and `stop` frequencies using the `number of points`.
 This is done because `frequencies()` would have the values of the last scan, which are connected to `RBW` and not the `number of points`.